binaryphile/www.minimak.org/pages/download.md

 versus the other solutions, and it's slightly less functional since it can't map *CapsLock* to *BacksLock* (among other keys).

-While *BacksLock* isn't part of MiniMak, we recommend using a tool that can remap it whether you choose to use MiniMak or not.
+While *BacksLock* isn't part of Minimak, we recommend using a tool that can remap it whether you choose to use Minimak or not.
 It's just a good idea.

-If you see a need for MKLC MiniMak layouts that we've missed, we'd be glad to hear your viewpoint and possibly include in the project any layouts you'd be willing to create, presuming the rationale and implementation meet our standards.
+If you see a need for MKLC Minimak layouts that we've missed, we'd be glad to hear your viewpoint and possibly include in the project any layouts you'd be willing to create, presuming the rationale and implementation meet our standards.